Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Computing multivariate polynomials

 \subsection{Computing multivariate $h^\ast$-polynomials}

-Finally, we can also compute a multivariate $h^*$-polynomial from the multvariate Ehrhart polynomial corresponding to each tropical type.
+Finally, we can also compute a multivariate $h^\ast$-polynomial from the multivariate Ehrhart polynomial corresponding to each tropical type.
 We explain the method here.
 The interested reader can also consult \cite{BR} for further details.